ReproNim/module-reproducible-basics/_episodes/00-Overview.md

 provisioning your own computation environments.
 Report problems you run into and don’t just leave them unresolved.

-An efficient approach to learning the materials is to first to skim through all the materials, noting the key concepts and applying them right away.
+An efficient approach to learning the materials is to first skim through all the materials, noting the key concepts and applying them right away.
 Then, after gaining experience and stumbling upon some problems, it will be useful to review the relevant topic in greater